 You will receive an on-screen confirmation when your application is successfully submitted.
 Please make sure that pop-up blockers are deactivated to ensure that you will receive the confirmation.

 How is my Work Exemption Program award provided to me?
 Will I receive a check?
 Will it be credited to my student account?

 The Work Exemption Program award is a grant, not a stipend.
 Students who receive the award will have their semester or summer earnings expectation in their financial aid package replaced with a Columbia grant.
 Once the award is made you will receive an updated financial aid award letter that will show that the earnings expectation has been replaced with a grant.

-During the summer, students are encouraged to apply to CCE funding programs.
+During the summer, students are encouraged to apply to summer funding programs.
 During the academic year, students should consult with the Financial Aid office to determine financing options.